 Responses from almost 500 finance executives paint a picture of significant big data skills gaps in businesses today — that is, meaningful differences between the number of respondents who feel selected big data skills are critical for job success and the number who say their teams actually possess these skills.
 Specifically, the survey found that three of the most gaping big data skills voids in the industry fall within the areas of identifying key data trends, data mining/extraction and operational analysis:

 This discrepancy exists despite the fact that three-quarters of finance managers reported that identifying key data trends is among the important big data skills for success.
-Less than half of the managers surveyed (46 percent) have team members who possess this ability, leaving the door wide open for internal and external candidates who can deliver on the need to use big data analytics to see trends, identify patterns and make other strategic findings from the vast amount of information available.
+Less than half of the managers surveyed (46 percent) have big data experts on their finance teams who possess this ability.
+That leaves the door wide open for internal and external candidates who can deliver on the need to use big data analytics to see trends, identify patterns and make other strategic findings from the vast amount of information available.

 Here again, we see a significant talent gap (28 percent), though the vast majority of survey respondents said this pair of big data skills is crucial for success.